Linking discrete and continuous models of cell birth and migration: Discussion

 \section{Discussion}

-We presented a procedure for constructing experimentally interpretable continuous models of cell migration and birth when coarse-graining may not be possible or justified.
-Because mean-field approaches become more accurate in the limit of an infinite number of agents, we introduced and estimated scaling parameters in our continuous models to account for realistic---i.e., relatively small and changing---cell numbers.
-Stochastic non-local rules for cell birth and migration, based on the ABM \cite{volkening2015}, informed our continuous descriptions and allowed us to transfer biological length scales and units to the macroscopic setting.
+We presented a procedure for constructing experimentally interpretable continuous models of cell migration and birth in biologically relevant settings of low numbers of individuals and localised interactions which may lie outside the validity of the mean-field regime.
+Specifically, we introduced and estimated scaling parameters in continuous models to account for realistic---i.e., relatively small and changing---numbers of cells with localised interactions.
+We applied this methodology to an illustrative, simplified example inspired by zebrafish pattern formation, in which we used a reduced ABM to generate individual-level data with biologically meaningful spatial and temporal units.
+Non-local rules for cell birth and migration, based on the ABM \cite{volkening2015}, informed our discrete and continuous descriptions and allowed us to transfer biological length scales and units to the macroscopic setting.
 Throughout our work, we stressed matching the spatio-temporal behaviour of our continuous and discrete models.
 We adopted a modular approach by estimating parameters in cases with either movement or birth before considering both mechanisms simultaneously.
-This allowed us to examine the specific contributions of each mechanism to self-organization and provided insight into their interplay in discrete and continuous settings.
+This allowed us to examine the specific contributions of each mechanism to self-organisation and provided insight into their interplay in discrete and continuous settings.